Mailed pipe bomb suspect Cesar Sayoc expected to plead guilty in New York

-NEW YORK -- A Florida man charged with sending pipe bombs to prominent critics of President Donald Trump is expected to plead guilty next week.
+NEW YORK (WABC) -- A Florida man charged with sending pipe bombs to prominent critics of President Donald Trump is expected to plead guilty today.

-A notice entered in the case file of Cesar Sayoc shows a plea hearing has been scheduled for next Thursday in New York City.
+A notice entered in the case file of Cesar Sayoc, 56, shows a plea hearing scheduled for today in Manhattan.

 Sayoc was set to go to trial in July on charges that he sent 16 improvised explosive devices through the U.S. mail to victims across the country.
 None of the devices exploded, and no one was injured in the pipe bomb scare.